 Increase Appropriations for Federal Water Infrastructure Programs

-We support additional funding for federal agencies to pursue water infrastructure projects through existing, but historically underfunded programs, including the Bureau of Reclamation, the Army Corps of Engineers, and the EPA’s Safe Drinking Water and Clean Water Revolving Funds.
+We support additional funding for federal agencies to pursue water infrastructure projects through existing, but historically underfunded programs, including programs administered by the Bureau of Reclamation and the U.S. Environmental Protection Agency.

 To learn more about how the WateReuse Association’s advocacy efforts, visit Advocacy in Action.